 6. Blackboard or Whiteboard

-But, if you don’t want to have your plans up on the board for everyone to see, you might prefer a paper-based journal planner like the one below.
+But, if you don’t want to have your plans on the board for everyone to see, you might prefer a paper-based journal planner:

 7. Homeschool Room Decorating Ideas

 Besides classroom pictures and wall hangings, how can you decorate your homeschool room?

 Lamps make a great addition to the schoolroom as they can help make a cozy and enticing spot to study at night.

 This is especially relevant to high-school-aged students who study more at night when their brains are still active.

 A book nook almost makes your homeschoolers want to read piles of books.